Sayam1007/SimpleTimeService/README.md

 The project structure includes three main components:
 1. **App**: Contains the Python code and Dockerfile to package the service into a container.
-2. **Terraform**: Contains Terraform code to create necessary resources in Azure, including an Azure Storage Account for remote backend storage.
+2. **Terraform**: Contains Terraform code to create necessary resources in Azure.
 3. **K8s**: Contains YAML files for deploying the microservice on Kubernetes.

 ## Project Structure